nevil-ing/egerton_university_app/README.md

 # Egerton University News App 📱📡📰

 An innovative mobile application designed to keep students, staff, and other stakeholders of Egerton University informed with the latest news and updates.
-This app integrates **Kotlin Jetpack Compose** for the frontend, a **Python Flask scraper** for backend data acquisition, and **Firebase Cloud Messaging (FCM)** to deliver timely notifications about breaking news and events.
+This app integrates **Kotlin Jetpack Compose** for the frontend, a **Nextjs scraper** for backend data acquisition, and **Firebase Cloud Messaging (FCM)** to deliver timely notifications about breaking news and events.

 ## 🌟 Features